Originally posted on 11/12/2019

 Easy Peppermint Ice Cream Cake Recipe

-- 14 oz Container of Oreo Cookies Or similar chocolate sandwich cookies
+- 14 oz of Oreo cookies or similar chocolate sandwich cookies

-- 1 Gallon Peppermint OR vanilla ice cream
+- 1 Gallon of peppermint or vanilla ice cream

-- Pink gel food coloring if using vanilla ice cream
+- Pink gel food coloring (if you’re using vanillaice cream)

 - Nonstick spray